-- 7. Please remember in connection with all the cases in paragraphs 5 7 that: - (a) The Proctors are not empowered to challenge the academic judgement of examiners or academic bodies. - (b) The Proctors can consider whether the procedures for reaching an academic decision were properly followed; i.e. whether there was a significant procedural administrative error; whether there is evidence of bias or inadequate assessment; whether the examiners failed to take into account special factors affecting a candidate's performance. - (c) On no account should you contact your examiners or assessors directly. - 8.
-The Proctors will indicate what further action you can take if you are dissatisfied with the outcome of a complaint or appeal considered by them.
+Please remember in connection with all the academic appeals that:

+- The Proctors are not empowered to challenge the academic judgement of examiners or academic bodies. - The Proctors can consider whether the procedures for reaching an academic decision were properly followed; i.e. whether there was a significant procedural administrative error; whether there is evidence of bias or inadequate assessment; whether the examiners failed to take into account special factors affecting a candidate's performance. - On no account should you contact your examiners or assessors directly.

-Appendix A Plagiarism
+Appendix B Plagiarism